Familial Mediterranean fever: Diagnosis

-The diagnosis is clinically made on the basis of the history of typical attacks, especially in patients from the ethnic groups in which FMF is more highly prevalent.
-An acute phase response is present during attacks, with high C-reactive protein levels, an elevated white blood cell count and other markers of inflammation.
+The diagnosis is clinically made based on the history of typical attacks, especially in patients from the ethnic groups in which FMF is more highly prevalent.
+An acute phase response is present during attacks, with high C-reactive protein levels, an elevated white blood cell count, and other markers of inflammation.
 In patients with a long history of attacks, monitoring the kidney function is of importance in predicting chronic kidney failure.

 A genetic test is also available to detect mutations in the MEFV gene.
 Sequencing of exons 2, 3, 5, and 10 of this gene detects an estimated 97% of all known mutations.

 A specific and highly sensitive test for FMF is the "metaraminol provocative test (MPT)", whereby a single 10 mg infusion of metaraminol is administered to the patient.
 A positive diagnosis is made if the patient presents with a typical, albeit milder, FMF attack within 48 hours.
-As MPT is more specific than sensitive, it does not identify all cases of FMF, although a positive MPT can be very useful.
+As MPT is more specific than sensitive, it does not identify all cases of FMF, although a positive MPT can be useful.

 Treatment

 Attacks are self-limiting, and require analgesia and NSAIDs (such as diclofenac).
 Colchicine, a drug otherwise mainly used in gout, decreases attack frequency in FMF patients.
 The exact way in which colchicine suppresses attacks is unclear.
-While this agent is not without side effects (such as abdominal pain and muscle pains), it may markedly improve quality of life in patients.
+While this agent is not without side effects (such as abdominal pain and muscle pains), it may markedly improve the quality of life in patients.
 The dosage is typically 1–2 mg a day.
 Development of amyloidosis is delayed with colchicine treatment.
 Interferon is being studied as a therapeutic modality.
 Some advise discontinuation of colchicine before and during pregnancy, but the data are inconsistent, and others feel it is safe to take colchicine during pregnancy.

 Approximately 5–10% of FMF cases are resistant to colchicine therapy alone.
 In these cases, adding anakinra to the daily colchicine regimen has been successful.
-Canakinumab, an anti-interleukin-1-beta monoclonal antibody, has likewise been shown to be effective in controlling and preventing flare-ups in patients with colchicine-resistant FMF and in two additional autoinflammatory recurrent fever syndromes: mevolonate kinase deficiency (hyper-immunoglobulin D syndrome, or HIDS) and tumor necrosis factor receptor-associated periodic syndrome (TRAPS).
+Canakinumab, an anti-interleukin-1-beta monoclonal antibody, has likewise been shown to be effective in controlling and preventing flare-ups in patients with colchicine-resistant FMF and in two additional autoinflammatory recurrent fever syndromes: mevalonate kinase deficiency (hyper-immunoglobulin D syndrome, or HIDS) and tumor necrosis factor receptor-associated periodic syndrome (TRAPS).

 Epidemiology

-FMF affects groups of people originating from around the Mediterranean Sea (hence its name).
-It is most prominently present in the Armenians, Sephardic Jews, Ashkenazi Jews, Mizrahi Jews, Cypriots, Kurds, Turks and Levantines.
+FMF affects groups of people originating in the Levant or Eastern Mediterranean (hence its name); it is thus most prominent among those from or with ancestry from the regions including Arabs, Armenians, Jews (particularly Sephardi, Mizrahi, and to a lesser degree Ashkenazi Jews), and Turks.